Our Classes

 (6th-8th graders)

 An ability to understand a short story or a novel and express your own thoughts in writing, to create a strong and truly persuasive argumentative essay, to get the gist of a non-fiction article, and to weave the needed information into one's essay - these are the skills that become the focus of our attention.
 For our students to excel, we choose the subjects that do both - evoke their interest and broaden their horizons.
-Through at times heated discussions and close monitoring of our student's work, we help students develop their critical thinking skills and work with the logic of their thought flow.
+Through, at times, heated discussions and close monitoring of our student's work, we help students develop their critical thinking skills and work with the logic of their thought flow.
 Most importantly, we make sure they learn to build the fabric of their essays based on the principles of written communication.

 Book spies (4th-5th graders)